DataGrippers/appsmith-ui/README.md

 # appsmith-ui![](https://raw.githubusercontent.com/appsmithorg/appsmith/release/static/appsmith_logo_primary.png)

+# HungryHunt: Your Go-to Restaurant Finder

+Welcome to HungryHunt!
+A restaurant finder app designed to cater to everyone's taste buds!
+Our purpose is to make it easy to discover your next favorite restaurant.
+Powered by Python Flask and a MySQL database, our app gives you real-time restaurant data.
+We hope that we can satisfy your restaurant searching needs!

+# Features

+HungryHunt offers a variety of UI screens tailored to different personas, enabling users to:

+- **Search for restaurants** by specific criteria such as cuisine type, delivery options, wait times, and dietary restrictions.
+- **View detailed menus**, including main courses and kids' meals, along with prices.
+- **Sort restaurants** by wait times, allergy-friendliness, and average ratings to find the perfect match for your dining preferences.

 This app is built using Appsmith.
 Turn any datasource into an internal app in minutes.
 Appsmith lets you drag-and-drop components to build dashboards, write logic with JavaScript objects and connect to any API, database or GraphQL source.

 ![](https://raw.githubusercontent.com/appsmithorg/appsmith/release/static/images/integrations.png)